neovim/neovim/docs/configuration.md

 The specification for the gadget object is defined in the [gadget schema][].

-# Debug configurations
+## Debug configurations

-The debug conifgurations are read from `.vimspector.json`.
+The debug configurations are read from `.vimspector.json`.
 The file is found (like `.gadgets.json` above) by recursively searching up the directory hierarchy from the directory of the file open in Vim.
-The first file found is read and no futher searching is done.
+The first file found is read and no further searching is done.

 Only a single `.vimspector.json` is read.